Wisdom Teeth Removal

 - Crowded or damaged surrounding teeth

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Mountain Ridge Dental Care will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Mountain Ridge Dental Care will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure:

 - Local, sedation or general anesthesia is administered